 SSF-CAS 3.
-Provide Housing Onboarding Packet to Developer - 001 -0A0 J. 3.1 The Housing Onboarding Packet includes: 3.1.1 Project Timeline template 3.1.2 Project Information Form 3.1.3 Selection Criteria-Unit Leasing Matrix template 3.1.4 HMIS Developer Checklist 3.1.5 Document Readiness Guide Definitions for documents required in stages (The Basis and Housing) Eligibility Documents) 3.1.6 Combined Application (SHRA & One-Pager) 3.1.7 Client "What to Expect" FAQ 3.2 Ask the Developer to use the onboarding packet to prepare the resources and then upload them to the SHRA Box account specific to the project.
-4. Request the HMIS Build from the Developer 4.1 Explain the HMIS Developer Checklist to the Developer (part of the Onboarding Package).
+3.1 The Housing Onboarding Packet includes: 3.1.1 Project Timeline template 3.1.2 Project Information Form 3.1.3 Selection Criteria-Unit Leasing Matrix template 3.1.4 HMIS Developer Checklist 3.1.5 Document Readiness Guide Definitions for documents required in stages (The Basis and Housing Eligibility Documents) 3.1.6 Combined Application (SHRA & One-Pager) 3.1.7 Client "What to Expect" FAQ 3.2 Ask the Developer to use the onboarding packet to prepare the resources and then upload them to the SHRA Box account specific to the project.
+4. 4.1 Explain the HMIS build from the Developer 4.1 Explain the HMIS Developer Checklist to the Developer (part of the Onboarding Package).
 This checklist includes all the information that the Developer will need to apply for an HMIS build later in the process (step 23).
 It is important for the Developers to gather the information needed and collaborate with the Service Providers prior to requesting the HMIS build.
-DEVELOPERS 5.
+DEVELOPERS 5 .
 Begin Project Information Form, Matrix, and Timeline 5.1 Start filling out the Project Information Form and the Selection Criteria - Unit Leasing Matrix template provided by SSF in the Housing Onboarding Packet.
 5.2 The Developer will determine who is responsible for gathering and maintaining the Form and Matrix.
 They may designate a Property Management company to do this for them.
 5.3 Develop a Project Timeline.
-Reference the Project Timeline template in the Onboarding 6 Packet as a possible starting point for a timeline.
-6. Ask Property Management to add selection criteria to Matrix 6.1 Selection criteria will come from the funding requirements and ownership requirements.
+Reference the Project Timeline template in the Onboarding Packet as a possible starting point for a timeline.
+Ask Property Management to add selection criteria to Matrix 6.1 Selection criteria will come from the funding requirements and ownership requirements.
 6.2 Use the Selection Criteria - Unit Leasing Matrix template started in the previous step and add the selection criteria.
-This sheet should include the unit matrix and funding layers required. layers required.
-PROPERTY 7.
-Take responsibility to manage project MANAGEMENT 7.1 Collaborate as needed with the Developer, SHRA, SSF, Service Providers, and Outreach Workers to build the system (different for every Property Management Company) and make sure it is ready to manage the project.
-7.2 Scheduling recurring Lease-up Meetings 8.
-Edit selection criteria in Matrix 8.1 The project eligibility checklist should include, but not be limited to the following: 8.1.1 Units 8.1.2 Funding layers by units 8.1.3 Which units have vouchers 8.1.4 How many clients are needed for each referral agency 9.
-Define over referral numbers per unit 9.1 Collaborate with SSF to define Over Referral numbers six (6) months prior to the Certificate of Occupancy.
+This sheet should include the unit matrix and funding layers required.
+PROPERTY MANAGEMENT 7.
+7.1 Collaborate as needed with the Developer, SHRA, SSF, Service Providers, and Outreach Workers to build the system (different for every Property Management Company) and make sure it is ready to manage the project.
+7.2 Scheduling recurring Lease-up Meetings Edit selection criteria in Matrix 8.1 The project eligibility checklist should include, but not be limited to the following: 8.1.1 Units 9.
+8.1.2 Funding layers by units 8.1.3 Which units have vouchers 8.1.4 How many clients are needed for each referral agency Define over referral numbers per unit 9.1 Collaborate with SSF to define Over Referral numbers six (6) months prior to the Certificate of Occupancy.